lenra-io/lenra_cli/README.md

 SUBCOMMANDS:
-    build    Build your app in release mode help     Print this message or the help of the given subcommand(s) logs     View output from the containers
+    build    Build your app in release mode dev      Starts the dev mode
+    help     Print this message or the help of the given subcommand(s) init     Generates dockerfile and docker compose file with the init command logs     View output from the containers
     new      Create a new Lenra app project start    Start your app previously built with the build command